n3tsurge/aura-response/docs/capability.md

 - `stakeholders`: List of stakeholders involved in the incident response process, categorized by their roles and responsibilities.
 - `actors`: List of actors responsible for executing tasks related to the capability, categorized by their expertise and responsibilities.
 - `frameworks`: List of frameworks and standards that the capability aligns with, ensuring compliance and best practices in incident management.
+- `documentation`: Optional field for additional documentation or references related to the capability, providing further context and guidance for implementation.

 ## Example